NYCPlanning/design/storybook-designs-plugin-guide.md

         },
     };

-Additionally, we need to include your personal figma access token for figspec to work properly.
-[Follow these instructions from Figma to generate and obtain your token](https://www.figma.com/developers/api#access-tokens).
+Additionally, we need to include our shared Figma access token for figspec to work properly.
+To access the token, go to the Design vault on 1Password.
+The token is located under credential for `Figma personal access token for storybook`.

 In `ae-streetscape`, there is a file called `sample.env', this is where we will place our personal access token from figma.